kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 Last Reported At:  Sun, 30 Oct 2022 14:55:42 CET • 5 seconds ago
 ```

-When you have the name of the environment you want to dig into use `kosli environment log` to browse changes in the environment, or `kosli environment get` to have a look at a specific snapshot.
+## Get environment events

-## Get environment log
+When you have the name of the environment you want to dig into use `kosli list snapshots` or `kosli log environment` to browse snapshost and changes in the environment, or `kosli get snapshot` to have a look at a specific snapshot.

 ```
-kosli environment log aws-beta
+$ kosli list snapshots aws-beta
 SNAPSHOT  FROM                            TO                              DURATION 266       Wed, 19 Oct 2022 09:47:42 CEST  now                             11 days
 265       Wed, 19 Oct 2022 09:46:42 CEST  Wed, 19 Oct 2022 09:47:42 CEST  59 seconds